dfd-tud/deda/README.md

 #### 0. Install

+* Install Python 3
+* Install Deda
-* From PyPI:
+From PyPI:
-`$ pip3 install deda`
+`$ pip3 install --user deda`
-* From current directory:
+Or from current directory:
-`$ pip3 install .`
+`$ pip3 install --user .`

 #### 1. Reading tracking data

 Tracking data can be read and sometimes be decoded from a scanned image.
-For good results the input shall use a lossless compression and 300 dpi.
+For good results the input shall use a lossless compression (e.g. png) and 300 dpi.
+Make sure to set a neutral contrast
 `$ deda_parse_print INPUTFILE`